All About Head Start

 What We Do

-Head Start is a federal program that promotes the school readiness of children ages birth to five from low-income families by enhancing their cognitive, social, and emotional development.
+Head Start programs promote school readiness of children ages birth to five from low-income families by supporting the development of th whole child.
+Areas of development include:

 Who Is Eligible?